jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 User Assistance Model
 -----------------------

-At a high level, *CoopIHC* builds on a model of user assistance (`See Figure <interaction_model_fig_label_>`_), where a user and an assistant work together to drive the task toward a goal state:
+At a high level, *CoopIHC* builds on a model of user assistance (`See Figure <interaction_model_fig_label_>`_), where a user and an assistant work together to drive a task toward a goal state:

 * A task is represented by a state :math:`s_T`.
 Accomplishing that task usually means driving the task state to a goal state.
-* An user, who wants to drive the task to a goal state, and can issue some actions.
+* A user, who wants to drive the task to a goal state, and can issue some actions.
-* An assistant, who is here to help (assist) the user drive the task state to a goal state, and can issue actions as well
+* An assistant, who is here to help (assist) the user drive the task state to a goal state, and can issue actions as well.

 The model further assumes that the user and assistant act sequentially (one after the other).